 - 8 Next up: Part 2!

 I use millennials as shorthand, of course.
 What I mean is printing for people like me, that is, people who are willing to spend a little money on the hobby, but not a lot.
 People with limited space, living in rented flats.
 People, perhaps, with lifestyle and career choices which entail frequently moving flats, or even countries.
-In short, Part 1 is mostly for people at the centre of this Venn diagram:
+In short, Part 1 is mostly for people in the two blue areas of this Venn diagram:

 I suppose Printing for people with limited resources who may or may not be millennials but who have an interest in analogue printing would be more accurate, but somehow it’s less catchy as a title.